Selfish Love (DJ Snake and Selena Gomez song)

 "Selfish Love" is a song recorded by DJ Snake and Selena Gomez.
-It was released through Interscope Records on March 4, 2021, as the second and final single from Gomez's third EP, Revelación.
+It was released through Interscope Records on March 4, 2021, as the third and final single from Gomez's third EP, Revelación.
 "Selfish Love" marks the second collaboration between DJ Snake and Gomez, the first being "Taki Taki" in 2018.

 Background and release

 On February 24, 2021, DJ Snake posted a video to his social media accounts displaying messages with Selena Gomez about them receiving the RIAA 4× Platinum certification plaque for "Taki Taki", their previous collab with Cardi B and Ozuna.
 He then sends Gomez a message reading; "I think it's time we gave them another one", followed by an audio clip.
 They announced the release date and title of the single the following day, February 25.

 Music video

 The song was released on March 4, 2021, along with its music video.
 A music video was released alongside the song.
 The video is set inside an oriental hair salon, accompanied by psychedelic transitions and costumes.